Free CNA Practice Test (2026)

 Skills Evaluation Scoring

-The skills test is scored by a nurse evaluator who watches you perform five randomly assigned tasks.
-Each task includes multiple required steps, and some of those are marked as critical steps (such as hand hygiene or locking a wheelchair).
-Missing a critical step generally results in automatic failure of that task—and, in most cases, the entire skills exam.
+The skills test is scored by a nurse evaluator who observes you perform several randomly assigned tasks, with the exact number varying by state and testing provider.
+Each task includes multiple required steps, some of which are designated as critical (such as hand hygiene or safety-related actions).
+Missing a critical step typically results in failure of that task and may result in failure of the overall skills exam, depending on state rules.

 The score report will typically show: